Volunteer With Us

 Care to Speak Peer Support Volunteer

-Care to Speak is searching for individuals who currently or previously worked in the healthcare or social services field and would be interested in volunteering their time to provide peer support to our service users.
+Care to Speak is searching for individuals who have current or previous experience working in either the healthcare or social services field and would be interested in volunteering their time to provide peer support to our service users.

 If you are interested in becoming a volunteer, please complete the form below.
 A representative from the Canadian Mental Health Association of BC will be in touch.